 PolicyPak and VMware Horizon View – Dedicated VDI

 Hello, everybody.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video series, I’m going to be demonstrating why PolicyPak is the missing tool in the VMWare Horizon View Suite.

 In this particular video, we’re going to be talking about how PolicyPak really helps manage applications if you make them available to your dedicated VDI machines when running in local mode.